CHuanSite/Survival-Hierarchical-Treatment-Effect/README.md

-# Survival-Hierarchical-Treatment-Effect
+# Lasso estimation of hierarchical interactions for analyzing heterogeneity of treatment effect

-Codes for the paper "Lasso estimation of hierarchical interactions for analyzing heterogeneity of treatment effect"
+codse for the paper